 YOUR CHALLENGE — Alexander’s plan is to march to and capture the Afghan fortress at Kabul, and then move on further into Afghanistan from there.
 Can you create a supply chain to support this campaign?
 That’s a pretty theoretical question until you start playing with the design of different supply chains and learning from simulations about what works and what doesn’t.

 At the start of this campaign there are factories set up in three locations in Persia to produce food, weapons and other needed material.
 Inside Afghanistan there are supply depots established in Herat and Shindand.
 And there are military bases at Delram and Kandahar.
 The screenshot below shows operating results from one simulation.

 This simulation shows operating results from the Alexander the Great supply chain model in the SCM Globe library.
 We can see the depot at Herat runs out of storage space for supplies (red circle indicates point of failure), and at the same time supplies on hand at Kandahar (circled in blue) are being consumed faster than they are delivered.
 Two upward spikes in the otherwise downward sloping blue line on the graph show arrivals of wagons carrying supplies.
 But arriving supplies do not keep up with daily demand.
 More wagons are needed to move up more supplies, and other closer sources of supply need to be found (blue arrows).

 As you extend the supply chain toward Kabul, you need to set up new facilities and deliver supplies to support the troops.
 Each new facility requires storage space and soldiers to protect it.
-As you create this supply chain and run simulations you will get an intuitive feel for what it is like to run a supply chain under the conditions Alexander and his soldiers operated in (and things are not that different even today).
+As you create this supply chain and run simulations you will get an intuitive feel for what it is like to run a supply chain under the conditions Alexander and his soldiers operated in (and although the wagons are faster, things are not that different even today).

 Here are some things to think about as you work with this case study: